Nick Jonas Reportedly Obsessed With Priyanka Chopra, Could Propose Within Next Year

 Age ain’t nothing but a number for Nick Jonas and Priyanka Chopra.

 As the Inquisitr shared yesterday, the 35-year-old actress and 25-year-old singer made their relationship Instagram official by sporting matching gold bands to show their commitment and love for one another.
 The identical bands resemble promise rings and Jonas and Chopra were seen wearing them on the fingers of their right hands.
-The pair also spent the fourth of July in New York City with Nick’s brother, Joe Jonas, and his fiance, Sophie Turner.
-According to a source, the couple was really touchy feely all day.
+The pair also spent the Fourth of July in New York City with Nick’s brother, Joe Jonas, and his fiance, Sophie Turner.
+According to a source, the couple was really touchy-feely all day.

-And while it’s clear that Jonas is definitely smitten with the former Quantico star, US Weekly is dishing that Nick is actually obsessed with Chopra, who is 10 years his elder.
+And while it’s clear that Jonas is definitely smitten with the former Quantico star, Us Weekly is dishing that Nick is actually obsessed with Chopra, who is 10 years his elder.
 Two sources shared information with the magazine and it’s easy to see that Jonas is head over heels.

 “Nick is super into Priyanka.
 But he isn’t the type to rush into an engagement.
 It wouldn’t be surprising if they eventually get engaged, but he’s not the type to propose right away.”